ldn-softdev/jtc/Walk-path tutorial.md

 ### Recursive vs Non-recursive search
 In the last example 2 instances of the string `"one"` were found.
 That's because a recursive search was applied (and hence the entire JSON tree was searched).
-Sometimes there'a need to perform a non-recursive search, i.e. to look for a match only among children of a current _iterable_.
+Sometimes there'a need to perform a non-recursive search, i.e. to look for a match only among immediate children of a current _iterable_.

 the JSON's root in the example is an _array_, so if we apply a non-recursive search on the root's array, only one match will be found:
 ```bash